jasongrimes/fretboardfoundation/_chapters/020-chords/060-minor-harmony.md

 ## Leading tone and harmonic minor

 The natural minor scale does not have a leading tone.
-Degree 7&#x302; is a minor seventh, not a major seventh.
+Its seventh degree is a minor seventh, not a major seventh.

 But euroclassical composers used the leading tone in minor key songs anyway,